 Building payment workflows

-You can create Strong Customer Authentication (SCA) compliant workflows for both purchase transactions and account management.
+Using Drop-in payments or Elements, you can create Strong Customer Authentication (SCA) compliant workflows for purchase transactions and account management.

 Key settings and methods